ddev/ddev-browsersync/README.md

 ```

 The new `ddev browsersync` global command runs browsersync inside the web container and provides a
 link ("External") to the browsersync-update URL.
+Use the URL in the output that says something like "External: http://d9.ddev.site:3000".

 ## What does this add-on do and add?